 We are a multi-cultural parish of the Canadian Archdiocese of the Orthodox Church in America under His Grace, Bishop Irenee.
 Our parish was established in 1913, which made us 100 years old last year, 2013.
-See the post above for an account of our celebration.
+See the post below for an account of our celebration.

 Divine Liturgy every Sunday at 10 a.m., preceded by the Third Hour

 We also have special services to celebrate the Great Feasts of the Church.
 Please contact us for more information.

 All services are conducted in English.
 Visitors are always welcome!

 Our desire is to establish a faithful Orthodox Christian witness in our area by:

 worshipping and working together as a church community